 Virtually all the tourists or visitors who visit Namibia want to see the unique red dunes of the Namib.
 Going there in the afternoon is more advisable to avoid the hoards of other tourists.

 The Deadvlei is a very beautiful cracked mud plain with dead trees all over it.
-The placement among apricot dunes and other natural elements makes it very impressive.
+The placement of apricot dunes and other natural elements makes it an impressive sight.
 This is one of the places that attracts a lot of tourists to Namibia.
-The park closes at sunset and you will spend about an hour to get to the park from Soussuvlei so plan your trip well.
+The park closes at sunset and you will spend about an hour getting to the park from Soussuvlei so plan your trip well.

 Drive through D826/C27